Trimonnu/TrimonuAddons/README.md

 Download the latest release from this repo

-Unzip (extract) the .zip file into the ChatTriggers modules folder as you would for any other module.
+Unzip (extract) the .zip file into the ChatTriggers modules folder as you would for any other module. (/config/Chattriggers/modules, you can also do "/ct files" in game)

 Reload your modules in game (/ct reload) and then type /ta in chat.